“Zero-Zero-Three-Two, report,” A voice shouted from in front of the crowd. I pushed my way past other kids, and stood in front of him.

 I stood up from my place.
 “Okay fuckface, I’m by the door.”

 Pounding.
 Footsteps pounded toward me.
 I dashed aside, and ran behind where I thought the man was.
 I heard him hit the wall and swear.
-I danced to wear the sound came from, and jumped onto his back.
+I danced to where the sound came from, and jumped onto his back.
 He reached at me, but it was too late.
 I knew exactly where everything on him was.
 I found his throat quicker then he found the arm that I was using to hold myself onto him.
 The glass shard found his common carotid artery quicker than his other arm could lift itself to try and stop me.

 I heard the man gurgle as he fell.
 I breathed heavily.
 He might be fine.
 He might not die.
 I should be worried now, right?
 That is what happens when you do something terrible, right?
 You go crazy and feel bad?
 You care about what’s happening?